MicrosoftDocs/windows-itpro-docs/windows/keep-secure/configure-endpoints-windows-defender-advanced-threat-protection.md

 - [Mobile Device Management]
 - [Local script]

-## Configure with System Center Configuration Manager (current branch) version 1606
+## Configure endpoints with System Center Configuration Manager (current branch) version 1606
 System Center Configuration Manager (current branch) version 1606, currently in technical preview, has UI integrated support for configuring and managing Windows Defender ATP on endpoints.
 For more information see, the [Support for Windows Defender Advanced Threat Protection service](https://technet.microsoft.com/en-us/library/mt706220.aspx) section.

-## Configure with System Center 2012 Configuration Manager or later versions
+## Configure endpoints with System Center 2012 Configuration Manager or later versions

 1. Open the SCCM configuration package .zip file (*WindowsDefenderATPOnboardingPackage.zip*) that you downloaded from the service onboarding wizard.
 You can also get the package from the [Windows Defender ATP portal](https://securitycenter.windows.com/):